 Goals for food blogs

 The goal of a food blog is to keep your users on your own site, not send them off to a third-party site.

 Your site is where you control the user experience, and can earn ad revenue.

 Your site is where you can prompt them to sign up for your emails.

 Images on your site are click-magnets, and the user typically has no idea where the image leads to.
 Rather than link to Instagram, why not link images directly to your own internal content?
 If you believe your instagram images are better than the recipe's actual featured image, maybe you should replace the featured image with the instagram image?

 Displaying the social icons in your header or footer is fine - your readers want to find and engage with you on other platforms.
 But you shouldn't dedicate screenspace to sending them off your blog.

 Instagram will eventually find these methods, and close them down.

-Additionally, Instagram is not a high volume, or reliable source of traffic for most food blogs.
-It's time for us to simply discontinue support of displaying Instagram widgets on blogs, as it has proved to be less than useful.
+It's time to move on from displaying Instagram widgets on blogs, as it has proved to be less than useful.